The Vuforia SDK supports the following digital eyewear devices:

 |Epson Moverio BT-200|

-Vuforia's support for digital eyewear enables the creation of mixed reality AR/VR gaming and educational experiences for video-see through devices and AR experiences for optical see-through devices such as the ODG R-7, the Epson BT-200, and Microsoft HoloLens.
+Vuforia's support for digital eyewear enables the creation of mixed reality AR+VR experiences for video-see through devices like the Vuzix M300, and AR experiences for optical see-through devices such as the ODG R-7, the Epson BT-200, and Microsoft HoloLens.

 Digital eyewear apps can be developed for Android and UWP using Unity (C#) or natively using Java and C++.
 Sample projects that demonstrate how to implement the digital eyewear APIs are available in both C# and Java.

 Vuforia also provides an eyewear calibration application that generates personalized calibration profiles for end users of optical see-through devices.
 Custom calibration enables content to be accurately placed on real-world targets by taking into account the user's unique facial geometry.
 The Calibration Assistant is installed on the device that is to be calibrated for, and supports the creation of multiple user calibration profiles.

 Registering digital content accurately against the real world environment is a key challenge when developing for optical see-through devices.
 This is due to the unique differences in facial geometry and vision among end users.
 The spatial and optical relationships between the user's eyes and the displays will be slightly different for every user.
 For this reason, custom calibration is recommended for all users and especially those who wear glasses or contact lenses.
 The Vuforia SDK uses personalized calibration profiles to optimize the accuracy of static content registration.